 7. She had an opportunity with Tony Blair

 Tony Blair is the former British Prime minister and was one of the most influential politicians of all times.
-When she co-hosted the youth entertainment program “Pass Da Mic” which was a show in collaboration with BBC2, among the guests they had a chance to interview was the then British Prime minister Tony Blair.
+When she co-hosted the youth entertainment program “Pass Da Mic” which was a show in collaboration with BBC2, among the guests they had a chance to interview was the former British Prime minister, Tony Blair.
 This was one of the most important highlights of her early career.

 8. Her marital status is a mystery